csimpson62003/CPSC_495/README.md

 # Image Inpainting with Diffusion Models 🖌️

-A PyTorch implementation of an image inpainting model using denoising diffusion probabilistic models (DDPM).
-The model fills in masked regions of images by learning from diverse training data.
+A PyTorch implementation of a **pattern inpainting model** using denoising diffusion probabilistic models (DDPM).
+The model fills in masked regions of **grayscale geometric patterns** by learning structural rules.

 ## Quick Start